TheRealNin/MVGA/README.md

 * Cysts
   * All cysts have 250 hp and take damage while disconnected
   * Cysts no longer lose maturity on disconnection, only HP. (remember nutrient myst heals cysts! ;) )
-* Exosuits
- * Pres cost decreased to 50 (from 55)
- * Minigun exo damage type changed to heavy **vs lifeforms only**
- * Minigun exo Base damage decreased by 20%
-   * The minigun exo kills a biomass 6 onos 2% faster than in vanilla, while now being slightly worse vs skulks and lerks, and 20% less effective against structures.
-It is now in more of a niche PvP role.
- * Railgun exo damage vs **vs structures only** increased by 42%
-   * The railgun exo now is effectively anti-structure, having a PvE killing power comparable to the vanilla minigun exo.
-It can still one shot skulks and severely damage lerks without one shotting them.
-It remains extremely weak versus onos.
-It is now in more of a niche PvE role.

 * Gorge Structures: Cooldown between dropping structures increased to 1.2 seconds (was 1 second.
 This helps curb in-combat clog replacement of gorgeforts)